benoitantelme/java-kafka/README.md

 # java-kafka
 Java code to unit test Kafka messaging framework

-Code for simple producer, consumer, broker and zookeeper.
+Using a simple producer, consumer, broker and zookeeper.
 Need to check how to bypass the sleep() calls in the test.

-Specific path to Kafka and Kafka logs in the broker properties: log.dirs=D:/tmp/kafkalogs main.log.dirs=D:/tmp/
+Specific paths to Kafka and Kafka logs in the broker properties:
+* log.dirs=D:/tmp/kafkalogs
+* main.log.dirs=D:/tmp/